contao/docs/docs/dev/framework/models/_index.md

 $pages = PageModel::findByPid(1, $options);
 ```

-If the model has any relations defined in the [DCA](/framework/dca), setting `'eager' => true` will make Contao load all related records
+If the model has relations of type `hasOne` or `belongsTo` defined in the [DCA](/framework/dca), setting `'eager' => true`
-within the same database call, using joined query under the hood.
-Columns from each joined table will be prefixed with the column
+will make Contao load all related records within the same database call, using joined query under the hood.
-identifier from the main table, followed by double underscore character.
-This allows you to further filter your query with `having` option,
+Columns from each joined table will be prefixed with the column identifier from the main table, followed by double underscore character.
+This allows you to further filter your query with `having` option, for example:
-for example:

 ```php
 // tl_article.php